ICATT-Menselijk-Digitaal/boom/README.md

 To work in the Development environment setup all the environment variables as **user secrets** for the dotnet project.

+NOTE
+Working with the docker objects-api environment can run into problems because of the use of the internal docker network.
+If you run the boom-app outside of the objects-api docker network, there will be problems when searching and adding new objects.

 ## Demo setup

 Clone this repository and follow the steps below.